kleopatra999/O365-API-from-Office-Addin/README.md

 # Calling Office 365 APIs from an Office add-in

+>**Note:**  We will be removing this sample from the site on November 30, 2016.
+If you’d like to keep a copy of this sample for your own reference, please download or clone the repo.

 This repository contains a sample that shows how to connect to the Office 365 APIs from an Office Add-in.
-This can be accomplished a number of ways, but has has the following challenges:
+This can be accomplished a number of ways, but has the following challenges:

 - Office add-ins currently have no concept of identity (even though users sign-in to the modern Office).
 - Office add-ins can only display pages from domains that are explicitly registered in the add-in manifest.
 When an add-in tries to display an unregistered domain, the page will get kicked out to a popup.